-- Physical activities.
-Physical or sport activities including but not limited to throwing objects or rambunctious behavior, bicycles, roller blades, scooters and skateboards, that may injure others or cause structural damage, are not allowed in common areas, walkways, or in high traffic areas in and surrounding any university building. - Bicycles.
+- Bicycles.
 Bicycles are permitted and may be appropriately stored in bicycle racks or in a student's room/patio/deck.
 Bicycles found in public areas, such as lounges, stairwells, entrances, exits, patios/decks, or other undesignated areas will be confiscated and returned to the student at the student's expense.
 Riding bicycles inside university buildings is prohibited. - Public area furnishings.
 Furniture provided for university housing public areas (e.g. lobby, lounge areas) is for the use of all residents in the building.
 Relocation of furniture to a student room and/or suite is prohibited and considered theft. - Roofs and ledges.
 Students are not permitted on the roofs and ledges of any university facility.
 These areas are not constructed to withstand frequent traffic, and damage to the roofing or structure could result. - Signs.
 The possession and/or display of public or university signs such as road signs and public service signs such as exit or highway signs are prohibited.
 These items are subject to confiscation and disciplinary sanctions. - Thermostat.
 Thermostats in apartments and villas may be adjusted within a specific predetermined range.
 Any adjustment outside this predetermined range will result in judicial sanctions.
 If you find your room to be at an uncomfortable temperature, please contact Campus Operations.
 Turning off thermostats in Villas is prohibited. - Trash.
 It is the responsibility of each student to keep the room clean and to take the trash to a dumpster on a regular basis.
 The housekeeping staff is not responsible for removing personal trash.
 Personal trash from the resident's room should not be placed in the trash receptacles in the restroom, hallways, and common spaces, on decks/patios, or in outside locations.
 Trash receptacles are available as a courtesy and convenience.
 The misuse or abuse of those trash receptacles may result in their removal. - Windows, screens, ceiling tiles, and balconies.
 Windows, screens, and ceiling tiles are to remain securely attached as intended.
 Throwing any object out of a window or off of a balcony is strictly prohibited.